actionml/harness/README.md

 # [Security](security.md)

-pio-kappa optionally supports SSL and Server to Server Authentication.
+Harness optionally supports SSL and Server to Server Authentication.
 See the [Security](security.md) section for more details.

 # [Java SDK](java-sdk.md)